 The tax sale purchaser is responsible for determining the amount payable for redemption.

 Redemption of the property puts the title conveyed by the tax sale back to the owner of record subject to all liens that existed at the time of the tax sale.

 Notice of Foreclosure of Right to Redeem

 After 12 months from the date of the tax sale, the purchaser at the tax sale may terminate or foreclose on the owner's right to redeem the property by causing a notice(s) of the foreclosure to be served by certified mail to the owner of record and to all interest holders which appear on the public record.

-For more information on Tax Sales, please click here to obtain a copy of our "Real Property Tax Sales" booklet.
+For more information on tax sales, please read our Real Property Tax Sales booklet.